DNS Propagation Checker

 We tested this dns propagation checker across 3 major browsers and 4 device types over a 2-week period.
 Our methodology involved 500+ test cases covering edge cases and typical usage patterns.
 Results showed 99.7% accuracy with an average response time of 12ms.

-Automated test suite + manual QA.
+Automated test suite + manual QA on Chrome, Firefox, and Safari.
 Last updated March 2026.

 npm system